What integration with your job board means

 - The feed will be committed to the Broadbean production system and we will then contact you to let you know that feed is available within your Broadbean account.

-- Aplitrak support - An inability to work with our Aplitrak functionality.
+Aplitrak support - An inability to work with our Aplitrak response tracking technology.
 We also look at the application process to make sure all responses are tracked back into Broadbean.
 We often find that the site is not setup and ready to handle this.
 This is covered in the technical link above and we would urge you to draw your developer’s attention to this.